Welcome to Pressure Cooking School!

 Each episode in the series has detailed explanations and demonstrations on how to use the pressure cooker, tips on what to do and a delicious, recipe (or two)!
 Included, too, are a written episode summaries (go your own speed), articles with more details (delve deeper) and down-loadable materials to use as you wish*- teach someone else to pressure cook!

-As each episode is published, we’ll add the title and up-coming date of the next one.
-The entire series will be ten episodes long – though we may add more depending on viewer requests and feedback.
+The entire series will be ten episodes long including the series preview, above.
+Though we may add more episodes based on viewer requests and feedback.
 Here’s what we’ve rolled out so far…

 - Getting Acquainted – learning all the parts of the pressure cooker, safety systems, how it works and doing a hot water test.